nicebread/shinyApps/README.md

 ## Run in a web browser - no local R installation needed! ##

-Some of the apps are also hosted on ShinyApps.io, a server provided by the RStudio team.
+Some of the apps are also hosted on a shiny server.
 These apps can run in the browser on any computer, without the need of a local R installation!
 This might be helpful for teaching purposes.

 Currently, the following apps can be run from the server: